Appleflagshipstore/10mins-KWGT-Guide-and-Bugs/README.md

 - You can't rename the widget name directly.
 To change a widget name, you have to export the widget to a new preset and reload that preset over your current widget again.

-- No browse button when export preset.
+- No browse button when export a preset.
 Manual typing is only your choice.
-Be careful, no overwritten warning popup dialog.
-It's good to export new names and reload the present of every widget.
-It will remember the export info.
-But sometimes it shows the other widget info.
+Be careful! no overwritten warning popup dialog.
+It's good to export a new unique name and reload that preset for each widget on your home screen.
+This way it will remember the export info.
+But sometimes it still shows the other widget info.

   ![No browse button](https://s3.imgcdn.dev/ITXCL.png)